apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

   "body": "This limitation will be removed in the nearest Apache Ignite releases."
 }
 [/block]
+##EXPLAIN support for DML statements

-##No EXPLAIN for DML operations
+Presently `EXPLAIN` is not supported for DML operations.

-Ignite performs DML operations in a very different way than a conventional RDBMS does.
-Therefore using H2's **EXPLAIN** output with DML operations as it's done with **SELECT**s does not look like a good solution.
-One possible approach is just to **EXPLAIN** the **SELECT** generated/used by DML operations (because in many cases there's one) - this will give insight on which indexes are used while executing DML operations.
-Probably this will be implemented in near future.
+One possible approach is to execute `EXPLAIN` for the `SELECT` automatically generated (`UPDATE`, `DELETE`) or used (`INSERT`, `MERGE`) by DML statements.
+This will give an insight on the indexes that are used while a DML operation is executed.
 [block:api-header]
 {
   "type": "basic",